 Working with Governments

 CHAI works hand-in-hand with governments on a wide range of policy, planning, and implementation issues to help strengthen their lab capacities.
-We look for ways to reduce diagnostic turn-around time and improve procurement and design systems to better serve patients.
+CHAI looks for ways to reduce diagnostic turn-around time and improve procurement and design systems to better serve patients.
 CHAI worked with the Chinese government to introduce public HIV testing across the country.
 In India, CHAI helped set up a more streamlined testing network that led to a tenfold increase in testing and treatment initiation.
-We were the first group to demonstrate the impact of point-of-care CD4 tests in reducing deaths that occur between diagnosis and treatment.
-We also worked with governments to introduce rapid HIV testing in Ukraine, The Bahamas, Papua New Guinea, and other countries.
-While HIV/AIDS has been our focus, the improvements in lab capacity support numerous other health interventions, and CHAI is now working to roll out new TB diagnostics.
+CHAI was the first group to demonstrate the impact of point-of-care CD4 tests in reducing deaths that occur between diagnosis and treatment.
+They also worked with governments to introduce rapid HIV testing in Ukraine, The Bahamas, Papua New Guinea, and other countries.
+While HIV/AIDS has been CHAI's focus, the improvements in lab capacity support numerous other health interventions, and CHAI is now working to roll out new TB diagnostics.

 CHAI is using mHealth–mobile technology for health–to transform diagnostic systems in the same way that cell phones enabled Africa to leapfrog over landlines.
 In Kenya, test results used to be delivered by hand, taking weeks or months to reach the patient.
 CHAI helped develop an mHealth system that sends results from the lab via text message to a mobile printer at the local health facility in far less time.
 Health officials also have an easy-to-use dashboard that displays all samples and all positive test results in real time.
 Diagnostic turn-around time is dramatically reduced and the patient can be referred for treatment more quickly, reducing the number of people who die between diagnosis and treatment.